List of A Song of Ice and Fire characters: Eddison Tollett

-Eddison Tollett, also known as "Dolorous Edd" for his melancholy temperament, sarcastic wit and pessimistic dry humor, is a squire from House Tollett and a steward of the Night's Watch.
+Eddison Tollett, also known as "Dolorous Edd" for his melancholy temperament, sarcastic wit, and pessimistic dry humor, is a squire from House Tollett and a steward of the Night's Watch.
 He is one of Jon Snow's closest friends at Castle Black.
-Edd survives the battle with the wights at the Fist of the First Men, and is among the survivors to make it back to Craster's Keep.
-In A Dance with Dragons Edd carries on his duties as the Lord Commander's steward.
+Edd survives the battle with the wights at the Fist of the First Men and is among the survivors to make it back to Craster's Keep.
+In A Dance with Dragons, Edd carries on his duties as the Lord Commander's steward.
 He is one of the men brought along as muscle to assist Lord Commander Jon Snow in escorting Janos Slynt for his execution.

 Waymar Royce

 Waymar Royce is a young Night's Watch ranger who leads two other rangers, the equally young Will and Gared, a man in his 50s, after a group of wildlings in the prologue scene of the first novel, A Game of Thrones.
-Although Will, the scout, reports that he discovered the wildlings lying dead near a stream past a ridge, Royce refuses to return to Castle Black, despite Gared's concerns about the worsening weather and Will's intuition that something sinister is occurring around them, because he wants to confirm that the wildlings were not merely sleeping.
-He is killed by a White Walker, and turned into a wight, after which he kills Will, making him the first character whose death is explicitly depicted in the series.
+Although Will, the scout, reports finding dead wildlings near a stream beyond a ridge, Royce refuses to go back to Castle Black.
+Despite Gared's worries about the bad weather and Will's gut feeling that something sinister is happening, Royce wants to verify whether the wildlings were just sleeping.
+He is eventually killed by a White Walker and turned into a wight, then kills Will.
+This marks the first clearly shown death of a character in the series.

 Free Folk

 Wildlings, also called Free Folk, are people who live beyond the Wall.
 They live in independent villages and have no central government.
 Bands of wildlings often cross the Wall for plunder.
-In A Storm of Swords, the wildlings unite under Mance Rayder, the self-styled 'King-beyond-the-Wall', and invade the Seven Kingdoms to escape the return of The Others.
+In A Storm of Swords, the wildlings unite under Mance Rayder, the self-styled "King-beyond-the-Wall", and invade the Seven Kingdoms to escape the return of the Others.
 With the help of Jon and Stannis Baratheon, they settle in the North.
 Many move into the abandoned castles to defend the Wall.